kashif-nawaz/charmed-kubernetes-on-bare-metals/README.md

 # charmed-kubernetes-on-bare-metals
 ## Problem Statement
 * NFVI/ teclo cloud solutions have been traditionally designed with virtual machine-based solutions and virtual machine-based network functions (NF) are called VNFs (e.g. vEPC , vIMS, vBNG).
-* This approach worked well for quite some time until NF vendors started adopting containerized technologies and container-based network fucntions are called CNF.
+* This approach worked well for quite some time until NF vendors started adapting containerized technologies and container-based network fucntions are called CNF.
 Many telecom providers have adopted the containerized network functions model and used their IaaS projects (e.g., Opnestack or VMWare-based ) for CNF nested deployment over VMs.
 * Main projects for handling the infrastructure requirements of CNFs are ( Kubernetees, also known as K8s Redhat Openstack which is again based on k8s).
 * But deploying nested containers inside VMs brought some challenges related to performance and the extension of multiple interfaces to the contained network functions (e.g., 1 interface for control plane functionality or 1 or more interfaces for data-plane functionality).